zalando/zalenium/docs/_posts/2000-01-06-docker-swarm.md

 * One manager and multiple workers.
 The hub will run on the manager and the created browser containers will run on the workers.
 * A high available docker swarm with multiple managers.
-The manager that runs the hub will not run any created browser container.

-_Info:_ Currently we do not support running created browser containers on the same node as the hub.
-Running the browser containers and the hub on the same node leads to communication problems, which we hope to fix soon.

 #### Images